Watch our video on how to research penny stocks.

 Cheap shares may seem more affordable to traders.
 You’re getting more bang for you buck when you can buy more shares at a cheap price.
 This is a the biggest mistake a trader can make.
 Hence the need to know how to research penny stocks.

 This is a factor most penny stock traders don’t consider.
-The more shares there are, the better the trading will be.
+There are lots of factors that make a stock “technically speaking” a good stock to trade.
+It’s not always a situation where the more shares you buy, the better the trade will be.

 A small biotech company can be a great trade.
 Especially when the sector is hot.
 If that company gets FDA approval it could soar.
-Whereas a marijuana company may be a pump and dump kind of company.
+Whereas a a no name, not popular marijuana company may be a pump and dump kind of company that just trades with the momentum of good, real cannabis stock companies.
+Some of the hot companies in this sector are $ACB $CRON $CGC $TLRY $CARA $GWPH and more.
+We aren’t suggesting you buy this companies, only that you look at the charts, and the fundamentals behind each stock and think about it.

-The pump and dump makes penny stocks risky.
+The pump and dump world of stocks is what makes trading penny stocks risky.
+Do you know when to get in and get out?
 Know how to safely trade it so you’re not stuck taking a loss.
-Penny stocks can lose their liquidity and they don’t move for a long time.
+Penny stocks can lose their liquidity (volume) and then they don’t move very fast for a long time.
+They could grind sideways, sideways and lower, sideways and slightly higher, for months and even years.

 You can definitely get into that stock if you want to take them at their word.
+We always say, trust but verify.
+Do your own due diligence first.
 But researching what the technicals tell you will keep you form making a bad trade.
 We teach how to trade real-time in our trading rooms.
 Check out our trading service.
+We also have stock alerts.

-You can use Yahoo Finance or a company like that to look at the financials.
+You can use Yahoo Finance or a company like that to look at the financials too.
 If you come across a hot penny stock list, most likely they’re pump and pump schemes.
-If a penny stock can be found on a main stream site they’re usually legitimate.
+If a penny stock can be found on a main stream site they’re usually more legitimate, they’ll also have more eyes on them.
+Eventually, traders will take profits and the price will go down.
+If the fundamentals are sound, you can use this to dip buy the stock at the right time.

 Use technical analysis as you learn how to research penny stocks.
 What do the charts tell you?
 The chart is going to tell you if it’s a pump and dump.
 Technical analysis tells you if it’s due for a price correction.

-You’ve learned how to research penny stocks but no matter how much research you do, ultimately they’re still risky.
-Never invest more money than you’re willing to lose.
+You’ve learned how to research penny stocks but no matter how much research you do, ultimately they’re still a riskier area of the stock market then say, blue chip stocks.
+Or 401ks and mutual funds.
+A balanced portfolio is a must.
+A savings account is a must.
+Set yourself up for success.
+Never invest more money than you’re willing to lose and practice good risk management!

 Please log in again.
 The login page will open in a new tab.
 After logging in you can close it and return to this page.